soumiknafiulferdous/Advanced-Scientific-Calculator/README.md

 ## Features
 1. It has a simple responsive UI design that can be understood easily by all users and fits with all sizes of screens.
-2. The calculator has a standard display and it shows complicated expressions on its display.
+2. The calculator has a standard display and it shows complicated expressions on it's display.
 3. This application has specific button for each operation.
 4. It can perform all the basic arithmetic operations (+, -, *, /).
 5. It can calculate decimal value including floating point number.